Bunlong/numer.js/README.md

 ## 🔧 Install

-numeric-format is available on npm.
+numer.js is available on npm.
 It can be installed with the following command:

 ```
-npm install numeric-format --save
+npm install numer.js --save
 ```

-numeric-format is available on yarn as well.
+numer.js is available on yarn as well.
 It can be installed with the following command:

 ```
-yarn add numeric-format --save
+yarn add numer.js --save
 ```

 ## 💡 Usage